sont5413/Portfolio/README.md

 #### The Random Forest Classifier model had the least mean absolute error and differed from the observed winner about 40% of the time.
 In other words, it predicted the correct winner about 60% of the time!

 #### As shown by the figure below, clearly no feature alone has huge explanatory power.
 In fact, most have very little explanatory power (roughly ≤ 0.03).
-However, the number of UFC fights a fighter had previously "BPrev" had the most predictor power.
+This is suprising and it isn't.
+MMA is a complex sport with many variables and often yields unexpected outcomes.
+However, It is surpsing that features such as height, weight, and age of fighter do not rank higher as features.
 ![image](https://user-images.githubusercontent.com/95881308/172012522-218d8f87-146d-469a-b100-7e3e42fb171f.png)

 ## [Project 3: Assessing Antler and Body Size of Mature Deer at Four Military Bases in Texas](https://github.com/sont5413/Deer-Herd-Characteristics---TMD)